apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

     `serviceRefDeclarations` above describe the external component referencing declarations, in which both `pulsar-broker` and `bookies` declare a component named `pulsarZookeeper`.
 It means `pulsar-broker` and `bookies` require a component whose name is `pulsarZookeeper`, `serviceKind` is `zookeeper`, and `serviceVersion` matches the `^3.8.\d{1,2}$` regular expression.

-    This `pulsarZookeeper` reference declaration will be mapped to your specified zookeeper cluster when you create a Pulsar cluster.
+    This `pulsarZookeeper` reference declaration will be mapped to your specified ZooKeeper cluster when you create a Pulsar cluster.

-2. Define the usage of this zookeeper in the component provider.
+2. Define the usage of this ZooKeeper component in the component provider.

-    After the external component is declared in the ClusterDefinition, you can use the pre-defined pulsarZookeeper in any definition in the ClusterDefinition.
+    After the external component is declared in the ClusterDefinition, you can use the pre-defined `pulsarZookeeper` in any definition in the ClusterDefinition.

-    For example, when starting the pulsar-broker and bookies components, upload the address of the zookeeper component to the configuration of pulsar-broker and bookies.
-Then you can reference this zookeeper component when rendering the pulsar-broker and bookies configuration templates.
+    For example, when starting the pulsar-broker and bookies components, upload the address of the ZooKeeper component to the configuration of pulsar-broker and bookies.
+Then you can reference this ZooKeeper component when rendering the pulsar-broker and bookies configuration templates.
 Below is an example of generating zookeeperServers in the `broker-env.tpl`.

     :::note

-    From the above declaration, ClusterDefinition only knows this is a zookeeper component but has no idea of which zookeeper is provided by whom.
-Therefore, you need to map this zookeeper component when creating a cluster.
+    From the above declaration, ClusterDefinition only knows this is a ZooKeeper component but has no idea of which ZooKeeper is provided by whom.
+Therefore, you need to map this ZooKeeper component when creating a cluster.
 Follow the instructions in the next section.

     :::